-Figure 10.23 Deletion from the B+-tree of Figure 10.18 via borrowing from a sibling.
+Figure 10.23 Deletion from the B^+ -tree of Figure 10.18 via borrowing from a sibling.
 The key with value 12 is deleted from the leftmost leaf, causing the record with key value 18 to shift to the leftmost leaf to take its place.
 Note that the parent must be updated to properly indicate the key range within the subtrees.
 In this example, the parent node has its leftmost key value changed to 19.

-records to contribute to the current node), and N has become less than half full because it is under-flowing.
+If neither sibling can lend a record to the under-full node (call it N), then N must give its records to a sibling and be removed from the tree.
+There is certainly room to do this, because the sibling is at most half full (remember that it had no records to contribute to the current node), and N has become less than half full because it is under-flowing.
 This merge process combines two subtrees of the parent, which might cause it to underflow in turn.
 If the last two children of the root merge together, then the tree loses a level.
 Figure 10.24 illustrates the node-merge deletion process.
-Figure 10.25 shows Java-like pseudocode for the $B^+$ -tree delete algorithm.
+Figure 10.25 shows \mathbb{C}^{++} -like pseudocode for the \mathbb{B}^{+} -tree delete algorithm.

 The B+-tree requires that all nodes be at least half full (except for the root).
 Thus, the storage utilization must be at least 50%.
 This is satisfactory for many implementations, but note that keeping nodes fuller will result both in less space required (because there is less empty space in the disk file) and in more efficient processing (fewer blocks on average will be read into memory because the amount of information in each block is greater).
 Because B-trees have become so popular, many algorithm designers have tried to improve B-tree performance.
-One method for doing so is to use the B+-tree variant known as the B\-tree.
-The B\-tree is identical to the B+-tree, except for the rules used to split and merge nodes.
-Instead of splitting a node in half when it overflows, the B\-tree gives some records to its
+One method